Simplifying Textured Triangle Meshes in the Wild: Implementation

-\paragraph{Simplicial Complex Data Structure} Many off-the-shelf mesh simplification methods are implemented using the \emph{half-edge data structure} \cite{MullerP78}.
+Many off-the-shelf mesh simplification methods are implemented using the \emph{half-edge data structure} \cite{MullerP78}.
 However, such a data structure is primarily designed to handle manifold meshes with implicit assumptions e.g. each edge is shared by one or two faces, making it inapplicable to defective meshes.

-As mentioned in \refsec{topological_operations}, our input belong to a simplicial 2-complex.
 Several data structures for manipulating simplicial complexes have been proposed to handle general simplices (e.g., high dimensional simplices) and reduce the memory footprint \cite{FlorianiH05}.
 However, in our case, these more generic data structures are unnecessary.
 We only perform edge collapses on simplicial 2-complexes.
 Thus, instead of using general-purpose data structures, we use a list of lists (similar to \cite{PopovicH97}) to represent the simplicial complex.
 Specifically, we construct three lists to store the \emph{star} information for each (1) vertex to its one-ring edges, (2) vertex to its one-ring faces, and (3) edge to its one-ring faces.
-For each edge collapse, we use these lists to gather neighboring simplicies and update their connectivity correspondingly.
+For each edge collapse, we use these lists to gather neighboring simplices and update their connectivity correspondingly.
+If a collapse leads to duplicated or degenerated simplices (see inset), we simply remove them from the corresponding lists.

-\paragraph{Validity Checks} A widely adopted practice in implementing mesh simplification is to include validity checks before each edge collapse to maintain its topology and mesh quality, e.g. App.C in \cite{LiuKCAJ20}.
-However, since the input mesh to our method may already contain topological defects and we aim to modify the topology (e.g., merging disjoint components) for better simplification results, we skip all validity checks.
-But if the input is known to be a manifold mesh and preserving topology after simplification is desired, our method can still be augmented with validity checks to reject edges that violate them.